VaibhavKarsh/AmbedkarGPT-Intern-Task/README.md

 Your Question: What does Ambedkar say about the shastras?
 ```

-Type `quit` to exit.
+Type `exit` to close.

 ## How It Works

 1. It firsts loads `speech.txt`
 2. Then it splits the loaded documents into chunks using RecursiveCharacterTextSplitter
-3. Then these embeddings are converted into vector embeddings using "embeddinggemma:latest" and stored in the vector database
+3. Then these document chunks are converted into vector embeddings using "embeddinggemma:latest" and stored in the vector database
-4. It uses gemma3:4b to generate answers as it is a relatively smaller and efficient model.
+4. The system uses "gemma3:4b" to generate answers as it is a relatively smaller and efficient model.

 ## Files